EU leaders congratulate 1,000 Fair Trade Towns while the European Commission re-thinks EU policies

 I believe Fair Trade to be an important tool in making the economy and the distribution of resources fair and sustainable.
 Most people suffering from hunger today live in rural areas, where we can find small-scale family and subsistence farming.
 Trade must work for the development and the alleviation of poverty and show consideration for these farmers.
 The recent rise in food prices has been very hard on the small scale farmers and other marginalized producers in the developing countries.
 Fair Trade has shown to be an important and effective contributor to poverty reduction, socially and economically empowering small scale producers.
 As an integral part of the economy and in the fight for global food security the conditions for these small scale farmers must be cared for and improved.
 This is why I support any initiative for a fairer trade in a fairer world.
 You and I have the possibility to make a choice, and show what we think is important, as it is also a question of forming opinions.

-I wish you all the success in your future endeavours,
+I wish you all the success in your future endeavors,